10 years ago, Dolby Atmos was an up-and-coming technology. Now it’s available across in cinemas, headphones, TVs, soundbars and smartphones.

 Atmos and VR

-With virtual reality still on the rise, 3D audio has never been more important.
-Recreating the way we hear sounds in day-to-day life makes all the difference to how immersive a VR experience feels.
+With virtual reality (VR) still on the rise, recreating the way we hear sounds makes all the difference to how immersive a VR experience feels.

 Dolby has already worked with VR content creator Jaunt to add Atmos sound to three of the company’s VR experiences: Black Mass, Kaiju Fury! and video from a Paul McCartney concert entitled Live and Let Die.